BillNace/18341_P1_Warmup/README.md

 simpler than any other course project; and, therefore, worth far fewer points.

-This is an **individual** project, to be done in simulation with VCS and on your Altera DE0-CV board.
+This is an **individual** project, to be done in simulation with VCS and on your Boolean Board.

 ## Schedule and Scoring

 Project value | 20 points
 --- | ---
-Project start | 14 January 2025
+Project start | 25 August 2025
-Project due | 23 January 2025 at 3:30pm
+Project due | 27 August 2025 at 3:30pm
-Drop dead date | 24 January 2025 at 3:30pm
+Drop dead date | 28 August 2025 at 3:30pm

 If you have not uploaded anything by the drop dead date, we will assume you are no longer in the course.
 Why?
 Because the syllabus says you must *attempt